buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 I tuned the `Mass` parameter in `QuadControlParams.txt` to 0.49 so as to make the vehicle more or less stay in the same spot.

-see the output in the simulator below
+See the Scenario1 output in the simulator snapshot below

 <p align="center">
 <img src="https://github.com/buddha216g/FCND-Full-3DControl/blob/master/Simulator_Outputs/Scenario1.png"/>